JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Deprecation cycle**:
 >
-> - 1.6.20: report type mismatch warning (or an error in the progressive mode)
+> - 1.6.20: report a type mismatch warning (or an error in the progressive mode)
 > - 1.8.0: raise the warning to an error,
 >   `-XXLanguage:-DontLoseDiagnosticsDuringOverloadResolutionByReturnType` can be used to temporarily revert to the pre-1.8 behavior